Talent Development: Real or Propaganda

 Overall, it seems that “talent development” does serve as the best way to describe the training and development of employees by HR professionals.

-Originally, Human Resource managers used the term “training and development” to describe their work with other employees within the company.
+Originally, people operations managers used the term “training and development” to describe their work with other employees within the company.
 For the most part, this term adequately described the work involved.
-HR professionals trained employees with an emphasis on high performance.
+People professionals trained employees with an emphasis on high performance.
 Organisations wanted trained employees to meet the requirements of their specific role, educating employees with a focus on the skills needed to accomplish their job but also with an eye on future skill needs.

 Due to this many employees gained skills they would need to move up in the company and assume leadership positions.
 HR professionals developed their employees by developing numerous skills, whilst making an employee more adaptable to change and future directions of a company.

-The HR professional pursued training and development the intention of creating a well-rounded workforce of skilled employees that could tackle any circumstance.
+The people professional pursued training and development the intention of creating a well-rounded workforce of skilled employees that could tackle any circumstance.

 Recently, many HR professionals have embraced the term “talent development” to describe their work.
 It encompasses much more than the original term.